Role & Context

 Month 1 - Research

 I had no idea about ad management before my internship.
 The first few weeks of learning about the product were overwhelming, but I was assured by my team that products like CM often take months to understand.
+It was crucial to learn about our users and their work to carve out the features and functionalities of the minimum viable product.

 Month 3 - Prototyping & Presentation Prep